Kanavaar/dotfiles/README.md

 ## Config for awesome, alacritty, slock, (oh my) zsh and my scripts

 ## For awesome you need
-firefox lxappearce alacritty volumeicon Iosevka font neovim and my scripts
+firefox lxappearce alacritty pulsemixer/alsamixer feh mpv Iosevka font neovim and my scripts

 ## For alacritty you need
 Iosevka font